davide2894/react-reads/journal.md

 [x] Loader stops if query brings same results
 [x] Loader stops when no results
 [x] Task: Loader doesn't fire when query is ''.
-- Loader fade-in is not smooth
+[x] Loader fade-in is not smooth
-- Loader doesn't fire while typing.
-It fires when user finishes to type
-- when click on None, remove book from shelf
+[x] when click on None, remove book from shelf
 - implement suggestions
 - style suggestions
 - add publisher